-Unlike paper surveys that require you to wait for responses to be posted back, answers from online surveys can be gathered automatically.
-Respondents are likely to respond faster to your online survey too because they can be completed with a few clicks.
+Unlike paper surveys that require you to wait for responses to be posted back, answers from an online survey can be gathered automatically.
+Survey respondents are likely to respond faster to your online survey too, because they can be completed with a few clicks.

 They’re cheaper to run

 Online questionnaires are significantly cheaper than traditional surveys.
 You don’t have to spend money on postage.
 And you don’t need the same resources and time to input responses on paper questionnaires into your database.

 Paper surveys have a higher margin for error because answers given via paper forms need to be input manually into your system to be analysed.
 With an online survey maker, answers are entered directly into your system.